hellogreg/rha11y-tools/README.md

 - All identified foreground images on the page are given an 8px outline.
   - Blue outline = image passed accessibility checks
-  - Orange ouline = image failed
+  - Orange outline = image failed
   - No outline = image not identified
   - Background images are faded/hidden and not tested
 - Detailed accessibility test processes and results are displayed in the browser console.